adexdsamson/medteqpro_frontend-1/.trae/rules/project_rules.md

 ```

 ## 🎯 Core Development Rules
+ - Do not modify the `docs` folder or any files in it, the files are documentation reference to guide you on how to use  this libraries.

 ### 1. **Never Run Dev Server**
 - App is already running on `localhost:3000` or `localhost:3001`